dbcli/pgcli/docs/pages/full_screen_apps.rst

 could be changed with a certain key binding.
 And that key binding could only work when the default buffer got the focus.

-In prompt_toolkit, we decided to reduce the amount of state in the whole framework, and apply a simple kind of reactive programming to describe the flow of these booleans as expressions.
-It's one way only: if a key binding needs to know whether it's active or not, it can follow this flow by evaluating an expression.
+In `prompt_toolkit`, we decided to reduce the amount of state in the whole framework, and apply a simple kind of reactive programming to describe the flow of these booleans as expressions.
+(It's one-way only: if a key binding needs to know whether it's active or not, it can follow this flow by evaluating an expression.)

 There are two kind of expressions:

-- :class:`~prompt_toolkit.filters.SimpleFilter`
-- :class:`~prompt_toolkit.filters.CLIFilter`
+- :class:`~prompt_toolkit.filters.SimpleFilter`,
+  which wraps an expression that takes no input, and evaluates to a boolean.

+- :class:`~prompt_toolkit.filters.CLIFilter`, which takes a
-The first one wraps around an expression that doesn't take anything as input, and evaluates to a boolean.
-The second one on the other hand takes a :class:`~prompt_toolkit.interface.CommandLineInterface` as input.
-Most code in prompt_toolkit that expects a boolean, will also accept a :class:`~prompt_toolkit.filters.CLIFilter`
+  :class:`~prompt_toolkit.interface.CommandLineInterface` as input.

+Most code in prompt_toolkit that expects a boolean will also accept a :class:`~prompt_toolkit.filters.CLIFilter`.

 One way to create a :class:`~prompt_toolkit.filters.CLIFilter` instance is by creating a :class:`~prompt_toolkit.filters.Condition`.
 For instance, the